Our Services

 Helpful Resources

-Effective next moves include a full re-evaluation plus evidence-based options such as augmentation strategies, ketamine or esketamine, TMS, ECT, intensive psychotherapy, and targeted lifestyle supports; seek urgent help right away if you have suicidal thoughts.
+Effective next steps include a comprehensive re-evaluation and evidence-based treatments such as augmentation strategies, ketamine or esketamine, transcranial magnetic stimulation (TMS), electroconvulsive therapy (ECT), intensive psychotherapy, and targeted lifestyle changes.
+If you experience suicidal thoughts, seek emergency help immediately.

 If you're feeling hopeless after trying five different antidepressants, you are not weak.
 You are not broken.
 And you are not alone.